OUR COACHING PHILOSOPHY

 2. Build Strong Teams

 Identifying a group of people and calling them a team isn’t enough.
-Today’s workplace and products continue to become more and more complex as breakneck speed.
+Today’s workplace and products continue to become more and more complex as increasing speed.
 This complexity and the promise of even more tomorrow means that a cross-functional team is uniquely suited to not only deliver the product of today but adapt to deliver the product needed tomorrow.

-We know how to build high performing teams that achieve great things.
+At AfterMath, we know how to build high performing teams that achieve great things.
 We use frameworks such as Scrum, Kanban, Design Thinking and others to create strong resilient and effective teams.
 But those frameworks – and all the mechanics and practices associated with them are just the vehicle to change and align the way the people think about how they work.
 This is called the Agile Mindset.

 Our philosophy, practices and mechanics of frameworks are only to drive to the values and principles of the Agile Manifesto – and therefore the Agile mindset.
 Here are a few of the other intermediate mindsets that help bridge the gap between practices, frameworks and true comprehension of the Agile Mindset: